Medical Editor: John P. Cunha, DO, FACOEP

-Somatuline Depot (lanreotide) is an injection used for the long-term treatment of acromegaly in patients who do not respond to, or cannot opt for, surgery or radiotherapy.
+Somatuline Depot (lanreotide) is an injection of a synthetic octapeptide used for the long-term treatment of acromegaly in patients who do not respond to, or cannot opt for, surgery or radiotherapy.
 The goal of treatment with acromegaly is to reduce growth hormone levels to normal.
-Adverse reactions or side effects that have been reported can include gastrointestinal disorders and headache.
-Somatuline Depot does not interact well with insulin or other oral hypoglycemic medications.
+Side effects of Somatuline Depot include headache, nausea, vomiting, diarrhea, constipation, stomach pain, gas, weight loss, joint pain, or injection site reactions (pain, itching, or skin lump).

 Somatuline Depot injection is administered every 4 weeks as directed by your doctor.
 Your doctor may change your dose of Somatuline Depot or the length of time between your injections.
 Your doctor will tell you how long you need to receive Somatuline Depot.
+Somatuline Depot may interact with cyclosporine, bromocriptine, diabetes medications, or beta-blockers.
+Tell your doctor all medications and supplements you use.
 It is not known if Somatuline Depot will harm your unborn baby.
 Talk to your doctor if you are pregnant or plan to become pregnant, and if you are breastfeeding or plan to breastfeed.
 It is not known if Somatuline Depot passes into your breast milk.
 Talk to your doctor about the best way to feed your baby if you receive Somatuline Depot.

 Somatuline Depot (lanreotide) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.